redis/redis-doc/topics/sponsors.md

 In the past Redis accepted donations from the following companies:

+* [VMware](http://vmware.com) and later [Pivotal](http://pivotal.io) provided a 24 GB RAM workstation for me to run the [Redis CI test](http://ci.redis.io) and other long running tests.
+Later I (Salvatore) equipped the server with an SSD drive in order to test in the same hardware with rotating and flash drives.
 * [Linode](http://linode.com) 15 January 2010, provided Virtual Machines for Redis testing in a virtualized environment.
 * [Slicehost](http://slicehost.com) 14 January 2010, provided Virtual Machines for Redis testing in a virtualized environment.
 * [Citrusbyte](http://citrusbyte.com) 18 Dec 2009, part of Virtual Memory.
 Citrusbyte is also the company developing the Redis-rb bindings for Redis and this very web site.